-She burst into tears, and I could hardly grasp her words “What is wrong with me?!”
+She burst into tears, and I hardly catched her words “What is wrong with me?!”

 T: I see.
-We talked about that you have some obsessions and compulsions before, and that they cause problems in your life.
+In our previous sessions, you mentioned that you have some obsessions and compulsions and they cause problems in your life.
 Would you like to talk about this today?
-About what happened this morning?
+Maybe , we can start with talking about what happened this morning.

 C: Well.
 OK.
 I think we can do that.

 T: OK.
 Tell me what happened.
-You were ready to leave the house, and then?
+You were ready to leave the house.
 (The therapist is trying to help the client go back to the moment.
 The aim is to identify the automatic thoughts related to the compulsive behavior.
 See: how to identify automatic thoughts )

 C: I was ready to leave the house, but I was a little nervous.
 I always feel nervous when I am supposed to leave the house.
 It is probably because that I have to make sure that everything is switched off, or plugged out.

-T: So you were ready.
+T: You were ready.
 Maybe you had your bag on your shoulder, your jacket in your hand.
 You were nervous.
 OK.
 What did you do?
 Did you start checking things?

 T: And do you check things in a fixed order?
 For example, checking the stove first, and then the coffee machine… ?